vivekannan/duelshock/README.md

 Start                 |  Enter/Return.
 Select                |  Alt.
 PS                    |  Toggles Standby mode.

+##Changing Default Mapping.
+Mapping of all buttons (D-pad, Action keys, \[LR\]\[1-3\]) can be changed via duelshock.h by changing the corresponding symbol's value.
+For example, to change X Action key\'s map from left-click to enter/return, change AXMAP in duelshock.h to "Return".
+Map values are similar to xdotool's keystrokes.
+Read the man page of xdotool to know keystroke values of different keys.

+Scrolling and mouse movement can be swapped between the sticks by changing the value of LEFTSTICKMOUSE to 0.

+Mouse-click map values are "RClick" for right-click, "LClick" for left-click and "MClick" for middle-click.

 ##TODO
 * CLI to create profiles and to change mapping.